 <div class="vevent" id="hcalendar-Web-Design-Gallery"> <abbr class="dtstart" title="2011-02-05T09:30-05:0000">February 5th 9:30am</abbr> : <abbr class="dtend" title="2011-02-07T12:00-05:00">7th 12pm, 2011</abbr> : <span class="summary">Web Design Gallery</span> at <span class="location">Houston, TX</span> </div>

-The above code is a useful example for writing event information.
-This is referencing a design gallery in Houston, TX on February 5th.
+The above code is a useful example of writing event information.
+This is referencing a design gallery in Houston, TX, on February 5th.
 Notice the

 <a href="http://www.yoursitehere.com" rel="me">My Site!</a>

 This reference places a link to your own website within your page content.
-In this way web bot crawlers are able to check your page source and notice these links are internally pointing towards your own content.
+In this way, web bot crawlers are able to check your page source and notice these links are internally pointing toward your own content.

 Here is a short list of possible XFN values.
-These should be used sparingly and aren’t required to run an XHTML compliant website.
-However they can’t hurt your markup and are an excellent way to adapt into the next web generation.
+These should be used sparingly and aren’t required to run an XHTML-compliant website.
+However, they can’t hurt your markup and are an excellent way to adapt to the next web generation.

-Below are 5 popular pieces of web-based software for dynamic micro-format generation.
-Check out some of the documentation on the microformats website if you’re still confused on using these tools.
+Below are five popular pieces of web-based software for dynamic micro-format generation.
+Check out some of the documentation on the microformats website if you’re still confused about using these tools.

 These are some introductory topics for getting started writing microformats.
 The specification is growing and widely becoming accepted amongst web developers globally.
-The web sphere is evolving quickly and including brand new concepts like these to aide in evolution.
+The web sphere is evolving quickly and includes brand-new concepts like these to aid in evolution.